vitejs/docs-pt/docs/guide/api-javascript.md

    */
   httpServer: http.Server
   /**
-   * The resolved urls Vite prints on the CLI.
+   * The resolved urls Vite prints on the CLI (URL-encoded).
+Returns `null`
-   * null before server is listening.
+   * if the server is not listening on any port.
    */
   resolvedUrls: ResolvedServerUrls | null
   /**